 Can an Irrevocable Trust Own Homestead Property?

-A living trust is closer to a “natural person” than is an irrevocable trust.
-One key factor which makes a living trust created for estate planning equal to ownership by a natural person is the settlor’s retained rights to revoke or amend the trust.
+A living trust is closer to a “natural person” than an irrevocable trust.
+One key factor that makes a living trust created for estate planning equal to ownership by a natural person is the settlor’s retained rights to revoke or amend the trust.
 Transfer to a living trust is not deemed to be a completed gift to the trust beneficiaries whether they be the settlor himself or other family members.

-A irrevocable trust, by its name and nature, is a completed gift to beneficiaries; the trust can not be undone and the settlor, for the most part, cannot amend the trust agreement.
-Even where the settlor resides in the trust property and is the sole beneficiary of the irrevocable trust, property ownership by an irrevocable trust is more easily distinguishable from ownership by a natural person than is property ownership in a revocable living trust.
+Even where the settlor resides in the trust property and is the sole beneficiary of the irrevocable trust, property ownership by an irrevocable trust is more easily distinguishable from ownership by a natural person than property ownership in a revocable living trust.

 In my opinion, owning a residence by a living trust should not undermine homestead protection.
 I suspect that a court would not afford homestead protection to an irrevocable trust, even if the settlor lives in the property and is the sole trust beneficiary.